karllhughes/learn/_posts/2021-02-02-writing-technical-roundups.md

 For a few examples of well-researched technical roundups, check out:
 * [Static analysis in JavaScript: 11 tools to help you catch errors before users do](https://blog.logrocket.com/static-analysis-in-javascript-11-tools-to-help-you-catch-errors-before-users-do/): I appreciated the structure here.
 You got a full understanding of static analysis in general and neatly promotes [LogRocket](https://logrocket.com/).
-* [The Many Roles of a Startup CTO] (https://www.karllhughes.com/posts/roles-of-startup-cto): More of a business-oriented roundup, this listicle offers clarity into the multi-task reality of a startup and offers recommendations for more resources, as well as a video for visual learners.
+* [The Many Roles of a Startup CTO](https://www.karllhughes.com/posts/roles-of-startup-cto): More of a business-oriented roundup, this listicle offers clarity into the multi-task reality of a startup and offers recommendations for more resources, as well as a video for visual learners.
 * [The Best DevOps Blogs](https://draft.dev/learn/devops-blogs): This is a good example of a scored blog, with list items organized according to writing quality, consistency, longevity, technical depth, and usefulness.

 ### Pay Attention to the Structure

-One of the main attractions of a roundup is its reliable structure: a list of best tools or blogs or methods, each item accompanied by a short description and an explanation for why you recommend it.
+One of the main attractions of a roundup is its reliable structure: a list of [best tools](https://draft.dev/learn/tools/) or blogs or methods, each item accompanied by a short description and an explanation for why you recommend it.
 Do you want to score each item for easy reading comprehension?
 Consider what qualities your readers will be most interested to know about each item in your listicle, and rate them accordingly.

 Also, don’t forget to include some screenshots—it breaks up your long read into smaller pieces which make the whole article more readable.